 We all know how important it is to stay hydrated, but so many years after their appearance we must have the courage to face this open secret.
 Which?
 Drinking PET bottled water means ingesting a potentially toxic cocktail of microplastics.

 Plastic particles smaller (even much) than 1 millimeter, which do not decompose easily and could kill us slowly, progressively, through a process known as bioaccumulate.
-We found them everywhere: in the airin fruits and vegetables, in the water, in the rain, in the blood, even in the human placenta.
+We found them everywhere: in the airin fruits and veg, in the water, in the rain, in the blood, even in the human placenta.

 Evil everywhere

 Not to mention a paradox and a crucial factor.
-The paradox: recyclable bottled water releases more particles than disposable (other study).
+The paradox: recyclable bottled water releases more particles than disposable bottled water (other study).
 The crucial factor: the thermal impact during the storage of millions and millions of packages of bottled water, which can aggravate the fragmentation of microplastics.

 Bottled water, a cancer juice?